 Ports are primarily of interest to users for their role in protecting an Internet connection from external attacks.
 Most firewalls offer the possibility of preventing data traffic on certain ports.
 This means that certain port numbers can be blocked to prevent data from being delivered to system services.
-This is also a way of preventing any Trojans (malicious applications opening backdoors on a computer) that may have infected your computer from receiving data on ports it created as means of accessing your computer for potentially damaging activities.
-A firewall blocks most atypical port numbers not required for normal operation of an application and offers specialized users the opportunity to forward specified ports.
+This is also a way of preventing any Trojans that may have infected your computer from receiving data on ports it created as means of accessing your computer for potentially damaging activities.
+A firewall blocks most of the atypical port numbers not required for normal operation of an application and offers specialized users the opportunity to forward specified ports.

-port forwarding
+Port forwarding